COBWEB-DEVELOPERS-2024/COBWEB-main-current-version/README.md

 * Install EGit: http://www.vogella.com/tutorials/EclipseGit/article.html#eclipseinstallation
 * Configure EGit: http://www.vogella.com/tutorials/EclipseGit/article.html#egitconfiguration (just steps 5.1 and 5.2 should be enough)
 * Clone COBWEB from GitHub: http://www.vogella.com/tutorials/EclipseGit/article.html#clone_repositoy
-  * The repository URL is: https://github.com/COBWEB-DEVELOPERS-2024/COBWEB-main-current-version and the branch is "master"
+  * The repository URL is: https://github.com/COBWEB-DEVELOPERS-2024/COBWEB-main-current-version and the branch is "dev-javafx"
 * Wait for Eclipse to fetch the dependencies using Maven and build the project
 * Modify and run the code!